 Corollas are currently one of the top selling new cars in Australia, and pre-loved models are doing a roaring trade as well.
 The Corolla doesn’t come with any surprises – and that’s part of its appeal.

-Comfortable ride, high safety rating, easy to look after, light on fuel, spacious interior, holds its value well over time
+Comfortable ride, high safety rating, easy to look after, light on fuel and holds its value well over time

 Plain-vanilla styling; there are sportier equivalents in other brands

-It’s well styled, safe, has a reliable engine and features side airbags and ABS as standard.
+It’s well styled, safe, has a reliable engine and features ABS as standard.
 The seats give good support and comfort, keeping you happy on even the longest drives.